lydialawli/seakoala.io/docs/projects/orders.md

 ## Context

 I was assigned the task to design and program the web app from scratch which would facilitate the job for other departments such as Customer Service.
-Throughout the design sprint; I collaborated closely with the Business Owner to get all the stakeholders requirements fulfilled.
+Most of the features were already existing for some years but in a monolithic app.
+The old design was very different and

+## Design phase

+Here's were I started working on this project; once the requirements were set by the stakeholders and business owner, it was then my responsibility to
 ## Stack

 The designs (the ones you can see up here) are made in **Figma**.